 Multiple factors impact the two variables.

-Every additional functionality, requirement, and third-party integration requires research and coding effort and needs to be covered with tests, adding hours to your project timeline and dollars to your software as a service cost.
+Every additional functionality, requirement, and third-party integration requires research and coding effort and needs to be covered with tests, adding hours to your project timeline and dollars to your software as a service costs.
 A mobile version will entail new expenses.

 The SaaS app‘s complexity, deadlines, and other factors also determine the number of project team members.
 At different points of the development process, your checklist may include, but not be limited to: